 Even filing for a relatively "normal" uncontested divorce where both parties reside in the same state can be challenging.
 When state or country lines play a role in the divorce process, it can become significantly more problematic for everyone involved.
 Knowing what to expect from an international divorce can help you move through your divorce more quickly.

-To schedule a consultation with an experienced divorce lawyer, contact us online or via phone at (303) 647-4245.
+To schedule a free consultation with an experienced divorce lawyer, contact us online or via phone at (303) 647-4245.

 International Divorce - the Basics